-For more information, watch Create Accessible PDF Files for People with Disabilities, or see Make PDFs accessible.
+For more information, see Make PDFs accessible.

 The Full Check option steps through your PDF to see if it conforms to accessibility standards, such as PDF/UA and WCAG 2.0.
 Choose which accessibility issues to analyze and review the results in the Accessibility Checker panel or in a PDF report.
 For more information, see Check Accessibility of PDFs.